CONSTITUTION AND BYLAWS

-Article VIII.
+ARTICLE VIII.
 USE OF CLUB NAME

-Article IX.
+ARTICLE IX.
 NOTICES

 All notices to the membership required by this Constitution shall be deemed given when mailed or sent via electronic mail.

-Article X. AMENDMENTS
+ARTICLE X. AMENDMENTS

 Amendments to this Constitution may be proposed by the Executive Board or by written petition signed by twenty (20) members or 15% of the membership, whichever is less, and submitted to one of the Secretaries.
-To become effective, any amendment so proposed must be approved and adopted by two-thirds of the members present at the following membership meeting.
+To become effective, any amendment so proposed must be approved and adopted by two-thirds of the members present at the following membership meeting pursuant to Article IV.
 The substance of the change to be effected by the proposed amendment or amendments must be included in the meeting notice of the aforesaid meeting and shall further state that final action will be taken upon the amendment or amendments to this Constitution.
 Said amendment(s) shall become effective upon the final date of approval and adoption, or any other date as shall be specified in the amendment(s).